mslmtrk/crm-application/README.md

 - Java 11
 - Spring Boot
 - Spring Security
+- JWT
 - Hibernate
 - Spring Data JPA
-- JWT
+- PostgreSQL
-- MySQL
+- Maven
 - OpenAPI SpringDoc

 ## To run on your own computer
-1. Install MySQL.
+1. Install PostgreSQL.
 2. Configure datasource credentials in application.properties.
 3. Open two console in the path of the backend and the frontend app.
 4. Run `mvnw install` or `./mvnw install` in Unix System.